-A fixed-term (seasonal) employment contract is used when hiring a worker for specific length of time.
+A fixed-term (seasonal) employment contract is used when hiring a worker for a specific length of time.
 Unlike at-will contracts, neither party can terminate employment unless directly permitted in the agreement.
-Other than having a fixed start and end dates, fixed-term employees are afforded many of the same benefits as at-will employees, which can include health insurance, paid time off, and vacation time.
+Other than having fixed start and end dates, fixed-term contracts afford the employee many of the same potential benefits as at-will employees, including health insurance, paid time off, and vacation time.

 Commonly Used For:

 - Covering absent employees (such as maternity leave)